“A lot of people live their lives detached from nature. Living here you become part of it.” Kevin Heneghan, owner, Drifters Cove

 Turn to the sea and you will bear witness to a rich marine environment where pods of orcas feed on salmon, sea otter feed on sea urchin and minuscule krill feed humpbacks, salmon, herring and birds.
 Paddle the waterway and you may come across whales, sea otters, dolphins, sea lions and more.

 Join us in the cove and in the heart of the Great Bear Rainforest for your gateway to wilderness adventures in kayaking, scuba diving and adventure swimming.
-We also offer sustainable fishing excursions, day trips to Ocean Falls, a wilderness sauna and an antique bathtub by the sea.
+We also offer fishing, and a wilderness sauna.